drjoschua/nr-litteratur/UU-FUBA.md

    * Specific mental functions (attention, memory, emotional, perceptual, calculation, etc.).
 2. Sensory functions and pain: functions of the senses, seeing, hearing, tasting as well as pain.
    * Seeing and related functions
-   * HEaring and vestibular functions
+   * Hearing and vestibular functions
    * Additional sensory functions.
    * Pain.
 3. Voice and speech functions of producing sounds and speech.
-4. Functions of the cardiovascular, haematological, immunological and respiratory systems
+4. Functions of the cardiovascular, hematological, immunological and respiratory systems
 5. Functions of the digestive, metabolic and endocrine systems
 6. Genitourinary and reproductive functions
 7. Neuromusculoskeletal and movement-related functions of movement and mobility.
    * Functions of the joints and bones
-   * Muscle fucntions
+   * Muscle functions
    * Movement functions
 8. Functions of the skin and related structures